This post may contain affiliate links which won’t change your price but will share some commission.

 Those plants yield loads of berries, but we have to battle the rabbits, chipmunks, birds, and squirrels every year.
 This year, my husband built a fortress of netting around our raspberry patch to keep the critters out.
 It’s been a success, and the result has been more raspberries making their way to our kitchen this year.

 One of my favorite things to make with raspberries is this raspberry sorbet recipe.
 It’s easy to put together, and it’s healthier than your average dessert.
 The sweet and tart flavor combination is so refreshing.
 You can adjust the proportions to suit your tastes by playing with the amount of maple syrup and lime juice.

 - 3/4 cup or more pure maple syrup or to taste

 - 1 tbs fresh lime juice

-Using a food processor or high-powered blender, puree the raspberries and coconut milk.
+- Using a high-powered blender or food processor, puree the raspberries and coconut milk.
 Strain in a fine-mesh sieve to separate the seed bits from the raspberry puree.
 Stir and press down the mixture with a flat spoon or spatula to get as much of the puree into the bowl below as possible.
 Discard the solids.

 Raspberry Sorbet Recipe Price Breakdown

 This recipe costs a total of $7.53 to make with store-bought berries, or $1.26 per serving.
 With home-grown berries, this sorbet costs just $.37 per serving.
 Either way, it’s a delicious, healthy dessert recipe that celebrates the delicious flavor of fresh summer raspberries.